 If the first time you’re allowed to vote is between 18 and 23 you might not bother.
 This is one of the reasons for lowering the voting age - people will get into the habit of voting early on so more will vote.

 Should voting be made compulsory?

 With young people much less likely to vote than older age groups, would it be more democratic if everyone was forced to vote?
 “Britain has a liberal tradition which means most people want to reduce the state’s interventions into their lives, not add to them.
-So I don’t this would ever be popular in the UK.”
+So I don’t think this would ever be popular in the UK.”

 That said, Dr Dinas explains that: “There are some interesting findings on early voting experiences.
 People who don't vote are different from people who do.
 They tend to be poorer and when they are forced to vote, such as in some Swiss elections, they tend to vote for the rich paying higher taxes so the poor are better off - what’s called redistribution of wealth.

 "We know voting once makes you more likely to vote in the future.
 So if your first vote was made compulsory, that might have a long term effect and could, in theory, improve the quality of democracy and policies.”
-But he doesn’t think it’s likely to ever be popular in the UK.

 Should age be the only criteria for voting?

 In the past, age wasn’t the only criteria for voting.
 It was also based on how much you earned, the property you owned and gender.

 Only men could vote in UK elections until 1918.
 And when women first got the vote, they had to be 30 and over.
 It wasn’t until 1928 that the voting age (21 at the time) was made the same for men and women.
 This is what’s called ‘universal suffrage’.
 The voting age was reduced to 18 in 1969 and the first general election in which 18-year-olds could vote was 1970.